BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 **WARGEAR**

-* Heavy armour and hand weapon.
+- Heavy armour
+- hand weapon

 **HEROIC ACTIONS**

-* Heroic Defence
-* Heroic March
+- Heroic March
+- Heroic Defence

 **OPTIONS**

-* Warg: 20 points
+- Warg: 20 points
-* Shield: 5 points
+- Shield: 5 points

 **SPECIAL RULES**

-* Master of Battle (2+)
+- Master of Battle (2+)

-* **"The Age of Men is Over"** `PASSIVE` - Gothmog sees it as his
-* duty to bring an end to the race of Men and see the Orcs
-* become the dominant race.
-* Friendly Mordor Orc models within 3" of Gothmog gain the
-* Hatred (Man) special rule.
-* "The time of the Orc has come" ACTIVE
-* - The Orcs that fight
-* under Gothmog's command will follow him with unrivalled zeal to ensure they conquer their foes.
+**ACTIVE/PASSIVE RULES**

-* Once per game, at the start of any Fight Phase, Gothmog can declare he is using this ability.
-Until the end of the turn, friendly Mordor Orc models within 12" of Gothmog may re- roll any failed To Wound Rolls when making Strikes.
+- **"The time of the Orc has come"** `ACTIVE` - Once per game, at the start of any Fight phase, all friendly Mordor Orc models within 12" may re-roll failed To Wound rolls when making Strikes.
+- **"The Age of Men is Over"** `PASSIVE` - Friendly Mordor Orc models within 3" gain the Hatred (Man) special rule.

 </div>